gastsail/MercadoPagoIntegration/README.md

 # MercadoPagoIntegration
-A simple mercadopago integration with Firebase (needs architecture, just for test purposes)
+A simple mercadopago integration with Firebase